USNavalResearchLaboratory/AMCAFE/readme.txt

 /Users/kteferra/Documents/research/projects/AMICME/codes/CA/cafeMPI3D/neocortex

 I'm doing most/all of the editing in neocortex so i created a branch for neocortex that has the evolution of the code (commits), certainly as of 20191007

+-- below is old because i dont push fromo neocortex to anything any more. instead i use neocortex as the main repository and i pull from other places (i.e., ghidorah) that i set up as clones.---

 When i push updates from neocortex to godzilla2:
 1) make sure godzilla2 is mounted (see line "sudo mount ..." in ~/.bashrc,